 4. Sambal Restauracja Indonezyjska

-It might seem a bit odd, but one of Warsaw’s best Indonesian spots is right in the heart of the old town.
-Sambal serves traditional dishes – from hearty nasi goreng to spicy rendang and grilled satay.
-A friend of mine from Singapore was particularly impressed by how they don’t hold back on the heat – something you rarely find in European restaurants.
+It may sound a little unexpected, but one of the best Indonesian restaurants in the city is located in Warsaw’s historic center.
+Sambal serves traditional dishes ranging from hearty nasi goreng to spicy rendang and grilled satay.
+A friend of mine from Singapore especially praised the authentic level of heat – something still rare in European restaurants.

 5. Bar and Books Podwale

-Bar and Books Podwale is an elegant New York-style bar located in the historic “White House” building at Waski Dunaj 20.
-It’s spread across two floors – main bar downstairs, cigar lounge upstairs, plus a cozy terrace opening during summer.
+Bar and Books Podwale is an elegant New York-style bar located in the historic “White House” building on Wąski Dunaj Street.
+The two-level space includes the main bar on the ground floor and a cigar lounge upstairs, while in summer a cozy terrace opens as well.

-The bar is famous for its impressive whiskey collection – everything from Scottish to Japanese, plus some seriously good cocktails.
-Their cigar selection is pretty special too, featuring both well-known brands and their own exclusive Bar and Books cigars, hand-rolled at a family workshop in New York.
+The bar is known for its impressive whiskey collection – from Scottish to Japanese varieties – as well as its premium cocktails.
+The cigar selection deserves special attention too, featuring both world-famous brands and exclusive Bar and Books cigars handmade in a family workshop in New York.

 6. Restauracja Kamienne Schodki s.c.